futel/audiofone/README.md

 * ssh enabled and accessible with default pi/raspberry login
  * can do this by touching ssh file on boot partition:
  * `touch /boot/ssh`
-USB flash drive mounted on pi
+* mounted USB flash drive
  * see README-config.md

 dev box
+* debian trixie
 * ansible
+* ansible.posix
+* sshpass

 # Install:

 * update deploy/hosts for correct pibox ip address
 * ansible-playbook -i deploy/hosts playbook.yml
 * ssh into the box and run alsamixer while doing the tests below
+  * aplay /mnt/futel/5852239851.wav
+  * have the interface and run them on the real hardware
-  * adjust the volume and exit alsamixer.
+  * adjust the volume and exit alsamixer
-  * reboot the pi with `sudo shutdown -r now`
+* reboot the pi
+  * sudo shutdown -r now

 # Test on pi: